 For the purpose of this chapter, the definition of words, phrases and terms adopted by §§ 21.05 and 1.03 of the Parks, Recreation and Historic Preservation Law or by rules and regulations of the Office of Parks, Recreation and Historic Preservation supplemental thereto are incorporated herein.

-Editor's Note: Throughout this chapter, references to the "Parks and Recreation Law" and "Office of Parks and Recreation" were amended to "Parks, Recreation and Historic Preservation Law" and "Office of Parks, Recreation and Historic Preservation," respectively, at time of adoption of Code (see Ch.
-1, General Provisions, Art.
-I).
+Editor's Note: Throughout this chapter, references to the "Parks and Recreation Law" and "Office of Parks and Recreation" were amended 10-21-2003 by L.L.
+No. 7-2003 to read "Parks, Recreation and Historic Preservation Law" and "Office of Parks, Recreation and Historic Preservation," respectively.

 The purpose of this chapter is to protect the public health, welfare and safety by regulating the operation of snowmobiles within the Town of Thompson in a manner which will promote their safe and proper use for recreation and commerce, minimize detrimental effects of such use on the environment and permit use of highways and other lands of the Town compatible with the use for vehicular and pedestrian travel and other uses.